 The SCCP graduate develops a unique experience for every client, whatever the client's issues.

 It is this approach which will help you to build a thriving practice, and keep you stimulated throughout your career.

-Founder of RST - TLT & Principal of the SCCP.
-A practising counsellor and hypnotherapist for more than 35 years with over 20 years in Surrey.
+Founder of RSFT - EMDR Plus & Principal of the SCCP.
+A practising counsellor, psychotherapist and hypnotherapist for more than 40 years with over 20 years in Surrey.
 With several years on Alexander ward at Woking Community & Mental Health Hospital, and Hillview Medical Centre, Heathside Road, Woking, as a Psychotherapist, Clinical Hypnotherapist and Counsellor, EFT & NLP practitioner, EMDR therapist & CBT therapist.

 A member of the NHS Directory of Complementary and Alternative Practitioners, .
 A founder member of the National Society for Psychotherapists NSPsy.
-The Hypnotherapy Association (HA), The National Council for Hypnotherapy (NCH), The Hypnotherapy Register (HR), committed to providing counselling and hypnotherapy and brief strategic interventions in a safe, confidential and non-judgmental environment at either West Byfleet or Woking Surrey.
+The International Hypnotherapy Association, IHA, The National Council for Hypnotherapy, NCH, The Hypnotherapy Register, HR, committed to providing counselling and hypnotherapy and brief strategic interventions in a safe, confidential and non-judgmental environment at either West Byfleet Surrey.

 The Surrey College of Clinical Hypnotherapy & Psychotherapy have successfully trained therapists in since 1996.